Xpl0itR/protodec/README.md

   out_path              An existing directory to output into individual files, otherwise output to a single file. target_assembly_name  The name of an assembly to parse.
 If omitted, all assemblies in the target_assembly_dir will be parsed.
 Options:
   --skip_enums                                Skip parsing enums and replace references to them with int32.
+  --skip_properties_without_protoc_attribute  Skip properties that aren't decorated with `GeneratedCode("protoc")` when parsing
 ```

 Limitations